lukeoson/lukeoson-mkdocs/docs/blog/posts/post05-event-autocon1.md

 Peter declared that WALL-E & HALL-9000 started their life as good but malfunctioned into a stereotype.
 Before contextualising this to the here and now and our contemporary network automation agenda.
 So what now?
 Peter asked and answered - Intelligent Networks.
 AI will deliver the next paradigm.

-Peter’s conclusion was that Hollywood AI stereotypes should be avoided.
-(Shock horror.
+Peter’s conclusion was that Hollywood AI stereotypes should be avoided. *(Shock horror.
 Not exactly the revelation I was hoping for.
-More a statement of the blindingly obvious.)
-Instead we need AI OPs for mundane tasks, so we can tackle more complex tasks.
+More a statement of the blindingly obvious.)* Instead we need AI OPs for mundane tasks, so we can tackle more complex tasks.
 A perfectly fine perspective although I’m intrigued to see how our definitions and conceptions of what complexity really is begin to break down in the coming years.
 Much is ponderously in flux right now.

 SURF already have fully orchestrated provisioning.
-As displayed in their workshop of the Workflow Orchestrator they have built.
-You should check it out.
+As displayed in their workshop of the [Workflow Orchestrator](https://workfloworchestrator.org/about/) they have built. *You should check it out!*

 Peters description of what SURF are building for the next Network Iteration of their high performance network is: